buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 }
 ```

-Once all key overrides structures are written, you need to place them in a global array called `key_overrides`, like so:
+Once all key override structures are written, you need to place them in a global array called `key_overrides`, like so:
 ```
 const key_override_t *key_overrides[] = {
     &myoverride_altgr_f1,